Drought resilience in northern Kenya

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Agriculture, Livestock and Fisheries (MoALF)
+Lead executing agency: Ministry of Agriculture, Livestock and Fisheries (MoALFI)

 Around one third of the Kenyan population lives in arid or semi-arid regions, which cover 80 per cent of the country.
 The majority of inhabitants in the north are pastoralists who keep their livestock on sparsely covered grassland.
 They therefore depend heavily on the availability of grazing land and water.
 However, unsustainable agricultural practices and the impacts of climate change have increased the pressure on local ecosystems.
-Droughts occur with increasing frequency.
-The progressive overexploitation of pastures, soil erosion and the falling water table exacerbate the threat to food security, both for human beings and for animals.
+Young people migrate to urban regions in search of employment.
+Droughts occur at increasingly short intervals.

-State-run services have difficulty in reaching the communities in the north of the country owing to the low population density and limited institutional capacities.
-Until now, severe droughts have mostly been combated with ad hoc emergency measures.
-In a recent sweeping shift in policy, the Kenyan Government resolved to pursue forward-looking planning in order to eliminate the need for emergency aid in the event of severe droughts by 2022.
-The Common Programme Framework for Ending Drought Emergencies and increasing resilience to drought sets out the intended path.
-The aim is to replace the existing emergency aid system with a sustainable, long-term strategy to prevent the negative impacts of droughts, enabling the agricultural sector to produce sufficient food even during periods of drought.
+State-run services experience difficulties in reaching the communities in the north of the country owing to the low population density and limited institutional capacities.
+Until now, catastrophic droughts have mostly been combated with ad hoc emergency measures.
+The Kenyan Government’s objective is to replace the existing emergency aid system with a sustainable, long-term strategy to prevent the negative impacts of droughts.

-The national programme was officially launched in the counties of Marsabit and Turkana in 2015, but the guidelines have not yet been implemented.
-This is partly due to the fact that key institutions and authorities which are now responsible for Kenya’s agricultural development were only created in 2013 as part of the country’s decentralisation process.
+The key institutions and authorities that are responsible for Kenya’s agricultural development were only created in 2013 as part of the country’s decentralisation process.
 They therefore do not yet have the capacity to promote the sustainable agriculture and rural development required for coping with the droughts in northern Kenya.

 In consultation with other key players, county governments have improved the overall conditions for increasing resilience to drought.